praveens649/Everything-about-AI/functionalityOfAi.md

-# 🤖 Types of Artificial Intelligence Based on Functionality
+# Artificial Intelligence Based on Functionality

 AI systems can be classified into four distinct types based on how they function and simulate human cognitive abilities.
 These categories define the **depth of intelligence** and **capability** embedded in each system.